 Here at Liberty Science Center, we're always aiming to do things that science centers have never done before.
 We take risks, we're curious, and we're always trying new things – and that's exactly what science is all about!

-My colleague Brittany and I were scheduled to teach this program at a local school assembly.
-We were both excited, and a little nervous, because the program was brand new – it was the first time I would teach the program, and only the second time for Brittany.
+Recently, my colleague Brittany and I were scheduled to teach this program at a local school assembly.
+We were both excited, and a little nervous – it was the first time I would teach the program, and only the second time for Brittany.

 As we set up on stage before the students arrived, we double checked everything and made sure nothing was overlooked.
 Finally, the doors opened and our first group came in: fourth graders who were eager to see what we got!